St. Petersburg Bars

 9 Best St. Petersburg Bars

 There are a lot of great bars to find in St. Petersburg.
 You could just stumble around Rubinsteina Street or the Zhukovskogo-Belinskogo region to find a spot to drink.
-But let me tell you the ideal places so you can get a taste of St. Petersburg’s finest.
+But let me tell you my 9 favorite places so you can get a taste of St. Petersburg’s finest.

 Let me introduce to you my favorite bar in the world.
 Rated the 8th best bar in the world, El Copitas is a secret, Mexican-inspired bar.
 It’s located in a non-descript courtyard near Vladimirskaya metro station.
 You need to call ahead by a couple weeks to reserve a spot, and then call again when you arrive.
 Only then, will you be allowed inside.
 It’s a funky experience.